greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 /home/usr1/data2/gpsegdir1/gpbackup1.txt
 ```

-The content ID in the first column is the identifier inserted into the file path \(for example, `gpsegdir0/gpbackup0.txt` above\) Files are created on the segment hosts, rather than on the master, as they would be in a standard `COPY` operation.
+The content ID in the first column is the identifier inserted into the file path \(for example, `gpsegdir0/gpbackup0.txt` above\) Files are created on the segment hosts, rather than on the coordinator, as they would be in a standard `COPY` operation.
 No data files are created for the mirror segments when using `ON SEGMENT` copying.

 If an absolute path is specified, instead of `<SEG_DATA_DIR>`, such as in the statement